 Medical Billing is a Significant Part of Selling Your Practice

-Selling your practice involves a great many tasks that need to be accomplished to have a successful transition.
-One of the most overlooked but one of the most critical is medical billing.
+Selling your medical billing practice in California involves numerous tasks that must be accomplished to ensure a successful transition.
+One of the most overlooked but critical aspects is medical billing.

 Medical Billing Realities

-It’s important to understand a new owner’s perspective on medical billing so that your practice looks attractive and you can have a seamless transition.
-Part of the buyer’s due diligence will be reviewing your accounts receivables to see the outstanding money owed to the practice.
+Part of the buyer’s due diligence will be reviewing your accounts receivable to see the outstanding money owed.
 This will be an important metric that shows the effectiveness of your collection procedure and the efficiency of your practice’s revenue cycle performance.

 Benchmarking in Your Medical Practice